Are you Prepared to Shop For & Buy Health Insurance?

 Helpful tips to ensure you make the best decision for you and your family

 Written by: Andrew Hall.

 Make sure your doctors (and any of your dependents’ doctors) are in-networkIn-network refers to the doctors, hospitals and other providers that are inside of your provider network.
-This is the group of providers that has agreed with your health insurance company to treat its customers..
+A provider network is a group of providers that have agreed with your health insurance company to treat its customers..

-Closely look at how your plan works and which services require copaymentsA copayment (copay) is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
+Closely look at how your plan works and which services require copaymentsA copayment is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
 For example: If your plan includes a copayment of $20 for office visits, you'll pay $20 to your doctor whenever you have an appointment., coinsuranceCoinsurance is the percentage of your medical costs that you pay after you meet your deductible.
-The remaining amount is paid by your insurance company.
+Your insurance company pays the remaining amount.
 For example: If you have a $1,000 medical bill and your coinsurance is 20%, you'll pay $200.
-Your insurance company will cover the final $800., or are subject to the deductibleA deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+Your insurance company will cover the final $800., or are subject to the deductibleA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
 For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself..

 Ask about dental and vision coverage before you purchase your plan.

 Consider a High Deductible Health Plan (HDHP) that pairs with a Health Savings Account (HSA).

 Buying individual health insurance can be daunting.
 Comparing deductibles and copays and monthly premiums can sometimes feel like you’re drowning in a sea of numbers.
 When you add provider networks and Health Savings Accounts (HSA) into consideration, the whole process can begin to feel a little overwhelming.